University of Florida Taser incident: Removal and arrest

 After Meyer's microphone was turned off, two University of Florida police officers attempted to take him away and arrest him.
-Steven Blank, ACCENT chairman, later said "They [the police] acted independently of ACCENT."
+Steven Blank, ACCENT chairman, later said that the police "acted independently of ACCENT."
 Some members of the crowd began to cheer and applaud.
 Physical contact by the police occurred right after Meyer remarked, "Thank you for cutting my mic!"
 Kerry responded to the police action, "That's all right, let me answer his question," but two police officers continued to hold Meyer and attempted to forcibly move him towards the exit.
 Meyer repeatedly asked why he was being arrested.
 He struggled for several seconds shouting, "Get off me!
 What are you doing?
 What is going on?" while a third police officer kept a Taser aimed at him.
 Meyer managed to get back towards the stage and stated, "I want to stand and listen to the answers to my questions!"
-A fourth officer joined in, and single-handedly managed to remove Meyer to the back of the auditorium while being escorted by the three other officers.
+A fourth officer joined in, and single-handedly removed Meyer to the back of the auditorium while being escorted by the three other officers.
 Meyer was carried part of the way by officer King, holding Greg Palast's book up in the air with his one free arm and shouting, "Why are you arresting me?
 Help!
 Help!"
 Close to the exit, Meyer broke free for a short moment and then was wrestled to the ground.
 Two more officers joined in and Meyer was now held down by four officers on the body and two on the legs.
-The officers managed to handcuff only one hand.
+The officers only handcuffed one hand.

-As Meyer requested to be allowed to leave of his own accord, they informed him that he no longer had a say in the matter and threatened several times to taser him if he did not comply.
+As Meyer requested to be allowed to leave of his own accord, they informed him that he no longer had a say in the matter and threatened several times to taser him if he did not comply with arrest.
 Meyer asked again to leave, and he yelled "Don't tase me, bro!
 Don't tase me!" but was drive-stunned (referred to in the police report as a "contact tase") in the shoulder by an officer with a department-issued X-26 Taser when he failed to comply.

 Meyer continued screaming for help as the officers removed him from the room.
-During the altercation, Kerry urged everyone to calm down, joked that "Unfortunately, he [Andrew Meyer] is not available to come up here and swear me in as President" and continued his response to Meyer's question, which he referred to as "very important".
-Senator Kerry later released a statement saying that he was unaware that any Tasing had occurred until afterwards.
+During the altercation, Kerry urged everyone to calm down, saying that "Unfortunately, [Meyer] is not available to come up here and swear me in as President" and continued his response to Meyer's question, which he referred to as "very important".
+Senator Kerry later released a statement saying that he was unaware that any tasing had occurred until afterwards.

 Meyer was then escorted off the premises and detained overnight in the Alachua County Jail.
 A large gathering of students protested outside the jail that evening.